avirene/CV/README.md

 ## About Me

 I have experience in IT, education, and linguistics.
 Since school, I have always had a strong interest in coding, in particular natural language processing, educational software, speech recognition, and more.
-But my initial career choice was influenced by the conventionally planted idea of a "more flexible" job in education which would allow a woman to combine work and family.
+But my initial career choice was influenced by the conventionally planted idea of a "more flexible" job in education which would allow a woman to combine work and a family.
 However, I have always kept an eye on tech.
 I worked for a big IT company (<a href="https://www.epam.com/" target="_blank">EPAM Systems Ltd.</a>) for 10 years as a Training and Education Manager and an IT Business Analyst trying to get as close to the software development as I possibly could.
 Finally, I decided to treat my interest with proper attention and enrolled at the Makers Academy.
 I have just done their software development bootcamp and am really looking forward to my next position as a software engineer.
 In fact, since I completed the course, I have been experiencing constant urges to develop software for almost everything I daily deal with, which I satisfy by working on several projects.

 ## Projects
 | Title | Description | Development Timeframe | Technologies | Test Suites CI/CD | Repo |